CheeseCake87/flask-rpc/README.md

 ---

+> 🚨Seeking contributions to bring more RPC protocols to Flask-RPC.

 Flask - Remote Procedure Call (RPC) is a simple library that allows you to expose functions in your Flask application to be called remotely.
 It is designed to be straightforward to use and easy to understand.

 Flask-RPC currently only uses the [weeRPC](https://github.com/CheeseCake87/weeRPC) as its protocol, which is a micro JSON-based protocol that allows for easy communication between the client and server.